MadRiver44/NYTimes_memory_game/README_KevinTurney.md

 ## Process

-### I started with a whiteboard and a visual concept of what I wanted to accomplish and a psuedo workflow...
+### I started with a whiteboard and a visual concept of what I wanted to accomplish and a psuedo workflow... yes I put a whitboard in my house!

 ![Whiteboard](https://user-images.githubusercontent.com/7386478/38876458-823a4430-422a-11e8-856d-f1c660628be3.jpg)